Dwarven/DYCoordinateInChina/README.md

 # DYCoordinateInChina
-To determine a coordinate is in China Mainland
+To determine a coordinate is in mars in China (GCJ-02)

 #### Podfile